ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 Examples of these facilities include keyboard input, screen output, and disk I/O. For example, you can use this mechanism to enable functions in the C library, such as `printf` and `scanf`, to use the screen and keyboard of the host instead of having a screen and keyboard on the target system.

 With the Event Recorder, you can use semihosting with models to write the events into a file on your PC.
-This works with Arm FastModels, Arm Fixed Virtual Platforms, and Arm Virtual Hardware alike.
+This works with [Arm Fast Models](https://developer.arm.com/Tools%20and%20Software/Fast%20Models), [Arm Fixed Virtual Platforms](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms), and [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) alike.

-The file that is written is called *EventRecorder.log* and is a binary file that is available in the root directory of the µVision project.
+The file that is written is called *EventRecorder.log* and is a binary file that is available in the root directory of your project.
 Use \ref evntlst to read and decode the binary data.

-While the file is written to the hard drive of your PC, you can still use the Event Recorder window in µVision to see the events coming in.

 \note
-- The semihosting variant will not work with real target hardware.
-Instead, program execution will hit a breakpoint and stop there.
 - Your model needs to be configured for semihosting (refer to the documentation of your modeling technology on how to do that).
 - You can specify a different name for the log file by specifying a define called `EVENT_LOG_FILENAME`.
-- Once you start a new debug session, the log file will be overwritten.
+- In µVision, once you start a new debug session, the log file will be overwritten.
 While in debug, new messages will be appended to the currently open log file.
+- In µVision, the semihosting variant will not work with real target hardware.
+Instead, program execution will hit a breakpoint and stop there.
+- In µVision, you can still use the Event Recorder window in µVision to see the events coming in while the file is written to the hard drive of your PC.